-File the completed form with the IRS Data Center, P.O.
-Box 32621, Detroit, MI 48232, by June 30 of the following year.
+File the completed form by June 30 of the following year.

 Form TD F 90-22.1 is available from Internal Revenue offices and at most U.S. Embassies and consular offices.

 Tax Forms and Publications

 During the filing period, you can get the necessary federal income tax forms and publications from U.S. Embassies and consulates.